jazzzchan/Sit-n-LinkNYC/README.md

  3. **Setup map environment with the following datasets**
     * LinkNYC locations from #1
-    * QueryyOverpass geojson output from #2
+    * The geojson output we generated from #2

  4. **Create Areas of Influence** aka Buffers around every LinkNYC site
     * We will call this ***LinkNYC buffers***.